jamesboot/CVR-VGB-2025/docs/TextProcessingAndBashScripting/TextProcessing.md

 This tutorial introduces the fundamentals of  command-line text processing and Bash scripting.
 Linux is especially useful for life scientists and bioinformaticians who regularly handle large datasets, such as genome sequences and metadata.

+The data for the next two sessions is in `/home4/VBG_data/BashDatasets/`.
+Copy the whole directory into your home directory and work from within the directory.

 ## 1. Text processing